Humanity+

 Humanity+ (also Humanity Plus; formerly the World Transhumanist Association) is a non-profit international educational organization that advocates the ethical use of technologies and evidence-based science to improve the human condition.

 History

 Humanity+, Inc. originated as an organization under the name World Transhumanist Association.
 In 1998, the World Transhumanist Association (WTA) was founded by Nick Bostrom and David Pearce.
 In 2002, it was incorporated as a 501(c)(3) non-profit corporation.
-WTA began working toward the recognition of transhumanism as a legitimate subject of scientific inquiry and public policy, and to add to the academic presence already created by Extropy Institute in the fields of computer science, AI, nanotechnology, and philosophy.

 At its inception, WTA officials considered that social forces could undermine their futurist visions and needed to be addressed.
 A particular concern is the equal access to human enhancement technologies across classes and borders.
 In 2006, William Saletan reported that a political struggle within the World Transhumanist Association had erupted in 2004 largely between the libertarian right and the liberal left, resulting in a centre-left-leaning position that continued to polarize politics under its former executive director James Hughes.
 In its mission statement as of 2025, Humanity+ rejects anthropocentrism.